cuba-platform/admin-tools-addon/README.md

 The second section allows viewing results of running scripts, saving and clearing them.

-When SH scripts are run, the system generates temporary files, which are stored in the `.\tomcat\temp` directory.
+When scripts are run, the system generates temporary files, which are stored in the `.\tomcat\temp` directory.
 Note that the component does not remove these files automatically.

 ## SSH Console